jkosik/microk8s-llm-offline/README.md

 # update /etc/hosts if needed accordingly
 ```

-If it does not help, add YOUR_EXTERNAL_IP to `/var/snap/microk8s/current/certs/csr.conf.template`
+If steps above do not help, add YOUR_EXTERNAL_IP to `/var/snap/microk8s/current/certs/csr.conf.template`
 ```
 [ req ]
 default_bits = 2048